needle-mirror/com.unity.services.cloudcode/Documentation~/Authoring/cloud_code_assets.md

 More details can be found in the [Cloud Code Documentation](https://docs.unity.com/cloud-code/types-of-scripts.html).

+> [!NOTE]
+> The [Inspector](https://docs.unity3d.com/Manual/UsingTheInspector.html) has limited support for editing parameters; the UGS CLI can't read these parameters.
+If you want to use both the Editor and the CLI, use [in-script parameters](#in-script-parameters).

 ## In-Script Parameters

 To allow a more seamless experience in your Cloud Code Scripts, you may declare